Airborne Launch Control Center

-Airborne Launch Control Centers (ALCC—pronounced "Al-see") provide a survivable launch capability for the United States Air Force's LGM-30 Minuteman Intercontinental Ballistic Missile (ICBM) force by utilizing the Airborne Launch Control System (ALCS) on board which is operated by an airborne missileer crew.
+An Airborne Launch Control Center (ALCC /ˈæl.si/ AL-see) is an aircraft equipped to provide a survivable launch capability for the United States Air Force's LGM-30 Minuteman Intercontinental Ballistic Missile (ICBM) force by utilizing the Airborne Launch Control System (ALCS) on board which is operated by an airborne missileer crew.
 Historically, from 1967–1998, the ALCC mission was performed by United States Air Force Boeing EC-135 command post aircraft.
 This included EC-135A, EC-135C, EC-135G, and EC-135L aircraft.

 Today, the ALCC mission is performed by airborne missileers from Air Force Global Strike Command's (AFGSC) 625th Strategic Operations Squadron (STOS) and United States Strategic Command (USSTRATCOM).
 Starting on October 1, 1998, the ALCS has been located on board the United States Navy's E-6B Mercury.
 The ALCS crew is integrated into the battle staff of the USSTRATCOM "Looking Glass" Airborne Command Post (ABNCP) and is on alert around-the-clock.